renovatebot/renovate/docs/usage/configuration-options.md

 ### header

-You can provide `header` object that includes fields to be forwarded to the HTTP request header.
-By default, all header starting with "X-" are allowed, a bot administrator may configure an override for [allowedHeader](./self-hosted-configuration.md#allowedHeader) to configure more permitted header.
+You can provide a `header` object that includes fields to be forwarded to the HTTP request header.
+By default, all headers starting with "X-" are allowed.

+A bot administrator may configure an override for [`allowedHeader`](./self-hosted-configuration.md#allowedHeader) to configure more permitted headers.

-Any `header` value configured in bot admin `hostRules` (e.g. `config.js`) won't be validated so can contain any desired header regardless of `allowedHeader`.
+`header` value(s) configured in the bot admin `hostRules` (for example in a `config.js` file) are _not_ validated, so it may contain any header regardless of `allowedHeader`.

-Example:
+For example:

 ```json
 {